MatthieuDartiailh/bytecode/doc/api.rst

    List of abstract instructions (:class:`Instr`).
 Inherit from :class:`list`.

-   A block can contain 3 types of objects:
+   A block must only contain objects of the 3 following types:

    * :class:`SetLineno`
    * :class:`Instr`